scyhhe/akkagorn/README.md

 A quick design doc to explain the project

 ### Overview
-This projects goal is to have a server that can be used for a multitude of different client applications.
+This projects goal is to have a server that can distribute messages among subscribers.
-It should be possible to send messages to the server to be distributed to subscribed clients.
+It's main purpose is to create, manage, and populate activity feeds.

+- Tenants (Users)
+  - Each tenant can create and manage multiple feeds

+- Feeds
+  - Each feed has a name and identifier
+  - Each feed can be populated with (its own separate) activities
+  - Each feed can be consumed

+- Activities
+  - An activity consists of an entity performing an action on or with an object

 ### Goals
 Hosting pub-sub topics